zacharee/MastodonRedirect/README.md

 ```

 ## Building
-In order to build Mastodon/Lemmy Redirect, you'll need two things:
+In order to build Fediverse Redirect, you'll need two things:
 1. The latest [Android Studio Canary](https://developer.android.com/studio/preview) build.
-2. A [modified Android SDK](https://github.com/Reginer/aosp-android-jar) with hidden APIs exposed.
+~~2.
+A [modified Android SDK](https://github.com/Reginer/aosp-android-jar) with hidden APIs exposed.~~

-Download the modified SDK corresponding to Mastodon/Lemmy Redirect's current `compile.sdk` value (found in [gradle.properties](https://github.com/zacharee/MastodonRedirect/tree/main/gradle.properties)) and follow the instructions provided in the link above to install it.
+~~Download the modified SDK corresponding to Fediverse Redirect's current `compile.sdk` value (found in [gradle.properties](https://github.com/zacharee/MastodonRedirect/tree/main/gradle.properties)) and follow the instructions provided in the link above to install it.~~

 ## Contributing
 If you want to add support for another app: